Definitions of the term "sexual orientation"

 TVC also added ten terms that they also define as sexual behaviors and thus

 "sexual orientations."
-Including are incest, prostitution, transgenderism,
+Including are incest, prostitution, and being transgender,

-transexual, and transvestite.
+transexual, or transvestite.

 The following information sources were used to prepare and update the above